- Sony RX100 VII, RX100 VI Installation Instructions & Important Tips

 - Can I reattach the filter receiver after removing it?

-We don't recommend it - the adhesive is usually compromised and won't have the bond strength it had.
-(We no longer sell the adhesive sticker alone because its placement on the receiver is critical and requires a fixture to position it precisely.)
+We don't recommend it - the adhesive is usually compromised and won't have the bond strength it had originally.
+We do sell the adhesive sticker separately should you need a replacement - be sure to follow our detailed instructions on the order page to ensure that the adhesive is installed correctly.

 - Can I use more than one filter at a time?